 PEGI – 18

-Released in the middle of 2010, one of the most exciting years in the seventh generation of gaming in my opinion, Heavy Rain was a game developed in very much the same vein as a prior Quantic Dream game named Fahrenheit, containing multiple character narrative and a string of moral choices, which effect the events throughout as well as the ending.
-For me, this game was a sign of the times; that many developers were choosing to allow story in video games to take precedent over gameplay.
-Ever since, games like The Last of Us, Journey and Outlast have been met with overwhelmingly positive critical reception, and I think Heavy Rain can be seen as a catalyst for this trope; one that I think the industry would be far better off without.
+Released in the middle of 2010, one of the most exciting years in the seventh generation of gaming in my opinion, Heavy Rain was a game developed in very much the same vein as a prior Quantic Dream game named Fahrenheit, containing multiple character narrative and a string of moral choices, which affect the events throughout as well as the ending.
+For me, this game was a sign of the times; that many developers were choosing to allow stories in video games to take precedent over gameplay.
+Ever since, games like The Last of Us, Journey, and Outlast have been met with overwhelmingly positive critical reception, and I think Heavy Rain can be seen as a catalyst for this trope; one that I think the industry would be far better off without.

 Graphics – 8/10

-From a technical standpoint, the game’s visuals are top notch.
-It’s easily one of the most realistic looking games of the seventh generation, making use of motion capture technology, extremely effective use of lighting and flawless textural details.
+From a technical standpoint, the game’s visuals are top-notch.
+It’s easily one of the most realistic looking games of the seventh generation, making use of motion capture technology, extremely effective use of lighting, and flawless textural details.
 The game also does an excellent job of establishing a truly morbid and dark atmosphere in stark contrast to the upbeat premise that the game begins on.
-The most outstanding criticism I would levy against the game’s presentation is how during every load screen, the characters faces are displayed close-up as if to beat players over the head with how advanced the visuals are.
+The most outstanding criticism I would levy against the game’s presentation is how during every load screen, the character’s faces are displayed close-up as if to beat players over the head with how advanced the visuals are.

 Gameplay – 2/10